ruuda/blog/posts/the-numeric-type-alignment-chart.md

 floats — numbers that contain a decimal point.
 Adding floats to RCL was tough, because of several conflicting principles.
-In this post we will explore that trade-off.
+In this post we will explore the trade-offs involved.
-The primary question we’ll have to answer is: what is the relation between 1 and 1.0?

 ## Json semantics